EngEryx/android-material-recap/README.md

-# Material Design Components Android
+# Material Design Components for Android (Java)
+- Awesome Material Design GUIDE by Google.
 - This is my personal Material Design Recap in android.
 I have a debt to fill, I love beautiful apps.
 I haven't got much time for app development, but its something I want to do for fun.
 This is just a beginning!
 - It's in Java not Kotlin.
 You probably want to stop here.
 - There is hope.
 I am quicker and faster in Java.
 Probably, I will do the real deal in Kotlin.git a